elementary/appcenter-web/_apps/com.github.tenderowl.turtle.md

 redirect_from: /com.github.tenderowl.turtle.desktop/
 ---

-<p>Turtle lets you add any launcherless applications to the App Menu - even AppImages.</p>
+<p>Add any launcherless applications to the Applications Menu—even AppImages or downloaded binaries.
+Just open Turtle, navigate to the app, and select a name and image to show in the Applications Menu.</p>